getditto/cod-polaris-m1/README.md

 ### As Containers

-See in the `container` subdirectory, for info on building and running COD nodes from containers.
+See the [container/README.md](container/README.md) for info on building and running COD nodes from Docker or Podman.

 ## Development